chocoteam/pychoco/docs/api/variables.rst

 A variable is an unknown, mathematically speaking.
 The goal of a resolution is to assign a value to each variable.
 The domain of a variable –set of values it may take– must be defined in the model.
-Currently, PyChoco supports boolean variables (BoolVar) and integer variables (IntVar).
+Currently, PyChoco supports boolean variables (BoolVar), integer variables (IntVar), and set variables (SetVar).
 Variables are created using a `Model` object (see :ref:`model`).
 When creating a variable, the user can specify a name to help reading the output.

 Variable
 --------